 In today’s age of Smartphones, tablets, and computers, connectivity to the internet is essential for all generations.
+According to 100+ Internet Statistics and Facts, as of January 2019, global internet use has surpassed four billion users.
 Businesses use websites to attract customers, offer information about their products, and sell online.
-Employees use websites such as LinkedIn to network with people and businesses.
-Even seniors use social media websites like Facebook to connect with relatives around the world.
-According to 100+ Internet Statistics and Facts, as of January 2019, global internet use has surpassed four billion users.
-With so many internet users depending on websites for daily functions, web design is an essential need for our tech-savvy livelihood.
+Employees use websites such as LinkedIn to network with people and companies.
+Even seniors use social media websites like Facebook to connect with relatives worldwide.
+With so many internet users depending on websites for daily functions, web design is essential for our tech-savvy livelihood.

 The Importance of Design Elements

-Design is an important component of any product, solution, or service: the visual appeal, accessibility, and user-friendliness of a product all influence consumers' decisions.
+Design is an essential component of any product, solution, or service: the visual appeal, accessibility, and user-friendliness of a product all influence consumers' decisions.
 If the design does not entice a user, one is less likely to buy a product.
-Similarly, if the user is not captivated by the website, the reader will likely move onto a more suitable website.
+Similarly, if the user is not captivated by the website, the reader will likely move on to a more appropriate website.
 When web design began in the 1990s, there were few standards for design, so websites were more organic.
 However, in the 21st century, with advanced features and capabilities, web designers have design standards to follow.

 A website’s ability to function and visual design shape a user’s experience.
-If a website is difficult to navigate or overly crowded with pictures, colors, and text, the user will become frustrated.
+The user will become frustrated if a website is challenging to navigate or overly crowded with pictures, colors, and text.
 For businesses, this could potentially mean the loss of a customer.
-However, if a website is well designed and balances design elements properly, it engages and attracts the customers.
-Web Design Tips list many key elements of design.
-For example, elements include simplicity, consistency, and accessibility.
+However, if a website is well-designed and balances design elements properly, it engages and attracts customers.
+Web Design Tips list many critical aspects of design.
+For example, features include simplicity, consistency, and accessibility.

-Although it depends on the targeted viewers, most websites should be simple enough that a child could easily navigate the site.
+Although it depends on the targeted viewers, most websites should be simple enough that a child can easily navigate the site.
 Creating a simple design makes it easier for users to complete their interactions with a website.
-If a website is too complex or has too many unorganized elements, it becomes difficult for users to complete a task.
+A website needs to be more complex and have more organized elements to ensure users complete a task.
 Using two to five colors, legible font, and simple graphics that help enable a website makes websites look clean and professional.
-The simple design helps the accessibility of a website, making it easier for viewers to use a website.
+The simple design allows the accessibility of a website, making it easier for viewers to use the website.

 Overlapping Elements of Design

 Having grown in an era with an understanding of design standards, web designers no longer rely on websites that showcase individual elements.
-Instead, designers use many different elements, factors, and techniques to build intricate websites.
-The result is an interface that users find easy to access and to engage.
-For example, instead of having a separate image and a title text, one can overlap the text of the image.
+Instead, designers use many different parts, factors, and techniques to build intricate websites.
+User, for example, instead of having a separate image and a title text, one can overlap the text of the picture.
 This creates a dynamic feel to the website and helps the viewer focus on the text.
+The result is interface users find easy to access and engage with.

 Overlapping web design elements create an organized and professional-looking website that follows design standards.
 Using a model such as the Box Model makes it easier for users to follow as they scroll or switch from webpage to webpage.